-- (1) If an individual Registrant fails to comply with the requirements in section 7.6.9(1), 7.6.11(1), or 7.6.11(4) of the Bylaws due to extenuating circumstances, including being on parental leave, medical leave, or compassionate care leave, the Audit and Practice Review Committee may order that - (a) the individual Registrant's registration not be suspended pursuant to section 7.6.9(2), 7.6.11(2), or 7.6.11(5) of the Bylaws, or - (b) the individual Registrant's suspension pursuant to section 7.6.9(2), 7.6.11(2), or 7.6.11(5) of the Bylaws be delayed for a specified period of time. - (2) At least 60 days before a suspension pursuant to section 7.6.9(2), 7.6.11(2), or 7.6.11(5) of the Bylaws can take effect, the Audit and Practice Review Committee must deliver to the individual Registrant written notice of - (a) the date on which the suspension will take effect, - (b) the reasons for the suspension, and
+(1) If an individual Registrant fails to comply with the requirements in section 7.6.9(1) of the Bylaws [Failure to Submit a Continuing Education Program Declaration], section 7.6.11(1) or (4) of the Bylaws [Failure to Complete Continuing Education Plan, Hours, or Activities] due to extenuating circumstances, including being on parental leave, medical leave, or compassionate care leave, the Audit and Practice Review Committee may order that

-(c) the deadline by which the individual Registrant may submit a written application to the Audit and Practice Review Committee for an order pursuant to subsection (1).
+- (a) the individual Registrant's registration not be suspended pursuant to section 7.6.9(2) of the Bylaws [Failure to Submit a Continuing Education Program Declaration], section 7.6.11(2) or (5) of the Bylaws [Failure to Complete Continuing Education Plan, Hours, or Activities], or - (b) the individual Registrant's suspension pursuant to section 7.6.9(2) of the Bylaws [Failure to Submit a Continuing Education Program Declaration], 7.6.11(2) or (5) of the Bylaws [Failure to Complete Continuing Education Plan, Hours, or Activities] be delayed for a specified period of time. - (2) At least 60 days before a suspension pursuant to section 7.6.9(2) of the Bylaws [Failure to Submit a Continuing Education Program Declaration], section 7.6.11(2)or (5) of the Bylaws [Failure to Complete Continuing Education Plan, Hours, or Activities] can take effect, the Audit and Practice Review Committee must deliver to the individual Registrant written notice of - (a) the date on which the suspension will take effect, - (b) the reasons for the suspension, and - (c) the deadline by which the individual Registrant may submit a written application to the Audit and Practice Review Committee for an order pursuant to subsection (1).